Inside: We all want to raise kind kids. When you ban these 15 surprising things, you will raise kinder kids, and have a kinder home.

 Being kind is so important in our family, it’s one of our only two family rules.

 But to help support these two family rules, we have also banned these 15 surprising things to enable us to have a kind home.

 These 15 things may seem trivial or too small to be deemed important.
 And we all know that as parents, we have to choose our battles.

 But when we add these things up, day after day, these 15 things change the dynamic of our home.

 These seemingly little things change the tone of our whole home.
 They change how we speak to each other and how we treat each other.

 So even though they may seem trivial, when it comes to kindness and trying to raise kind kids, the little things matter.

-Why is a kind home and kind kids so important?
+Why is it important to have a kind home and raise kind kids?

 Childhood can be tricky.

 It’s a time to test boundaries, learn right from wrong, and kind from unkind.